 The School has contracted with Juniper Education to provide an Academy Internal Controls Evaluation Service and a detailed audit of both financial and non-financial aspects of the operating environment are carried out.
-Checks carried out in the current period include testing of income and banking procedures, and a physical site security audit.
+Checks carried out in the current period include testing banking and BACS procedures, and a review of Human Resources management policies and procedures.
 A detailed report is produced following each visit and updated with any action items required.